 As a school counselor I work in collaboration with administration, faculty, parents, and the community to build a scaffolding of knowledge and skills that provide high academic performance, effective decision making, and positive self esteem that will continue throughout the life span.

 To achieve these goals, a middle school counselor:

-- Is a member of the Comprehensive Support Team
+Is a member of the Multi-Tiered Systems of Support Team (MTSS)

 * Please note school counselors do not provide "therapy" or "traditional counseling"*